ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Install additional DDS implementations (optional)
 -------------------------------------------------

-If you would like to use another DDS or RTPS vendor besides the default, Fast DDS, you can find instructions :doc:`here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, Fast DDS, you can find instructions :doc:`here <RMW-Implementations>`.

 Environment setup
 -----------------